Niamh Shaw: Science communicator

 In 2011, Shaw created her first theatre show, "That's About the Size of It".
 During the show's making, she was invited by an arts initiative at CERN (Arts@CERN) to discuss her ideas about STEM and public engagement with particle physicists at the facility.
 The show toured from 2011 to 2013.

-Other science-related shows include Baking in Space (2018-2019), Art in Mind (2016-2018), Irish Astronauts of 1991 (2018), My Place in Space (2014-2016), and Memory of Place (2015).
+Other science-related shows include Baking in Space (2018–2019), Art in Mind (2016–2018), Irish Astronauts of 1991 (2018), My Place in Space (2014–2016), and Memory of Place (2015).

-During International Space University's 2015 Space Studies Program, she co-created a short documentary, DREAM BIG about inspiring the next generation to dream big.

 From 2014 to 2019, she was an artist in residence at Cork Institute of Technology BlackRock Castle Observatory.

 Shaw is a co-founder of STEAMakers, a global initiative with her fellow SSP15 alumni, to create a global community and inspire the next generation to consider careers in STEM.
 She has presented scientific papers on the collaborative nature of her work between technology, science, and art.
 She is a regular speaker at STEM events to promote "Women in STEM" science outreach.
-In 2014, she has participated in TEDxUCD (2014).
+In 2014, she participated in TEDxUCD (2014).

 She has been contributing to the International Space University Space Studies Programme since 2016, as a lecturer in 2016, core lecture co-chair in 2017, and co-chair for the Humanities Department in 2018.

 Since 2014, Shaw has set her life's mission to get to space as an artist and citizen rather than an astronaut.

-More recently, she travelled to NASA's Johnson Space Centre in Houston, Texas to speak at their annual Cross Industry Innovation Summit.
+In 2019, she travelled to NASA's Johnson Space Centre in Houston, Texas to speak at their annual Cross Industry Innovation Summit.

+She joined the Homeward Bound (organization) for their 2023 expedition to Antarctica.
+In preparation for this, she developed an educational programme with the Environmental Awareness Office of Laois County Council for classrooms on climate change and the extreme environment of the Antarctic.